refugeetech/platform/MIGHUB_BACKEND_DEVELOPMENT_PLAN.md

 ----

 ___Step1.0___
+- Install users package (to handle api users)
+- Install roles package
+- Install the restivus api package
+- Configure the package
+- Test the installation

+___Step1.1___
 - Define endpoints to update project
   - Add security to API
     - Add API Keys capability to API
-- Define endpoints to add comments to project //COMPLETED
+- Define endpoints to add comments to project
   - Decide if comments should be in a separate collection or within the project //SEPARATE COLLECTION CHOSEN
   - If separate collection
     - Decide if comments should be embedded with an id in a comments array in project //NOT EMBEDDED CHOSEN